ruby2d/ruby2d.com/_pages/learn/windows.md

 ---
 title: Ruby 2D on Windows
-subtitle: Learn how to set up your Ruby environment on Windows
+description: Learn how to set up your Ruby environment on Windows
 layout: learn
 ---